Skip to main content

 Furthermore, the effects can last for up to 12 hours but cause intense cravings for more immediately after the crash.
 Addiction results because the user will develop a binge and crash pattern to maintain the desired level of euphoria.

 Cravings for meth are known to be stronger than those for cocaine or heroin.
-According to the National Institute on Drug Abuse (NIDA), it is typical for a user to go on a run when continual drug ingestion takes place for a long time.
+According to the National Institute on Drug Abuse (NIDA),it is typical for a user to go on a run when continual drug ingestion takes place for a long time.
 The user either runs out of the drug or an overdose.

 Tolerance for meth builds quickly, and finding pleasure anywhere else but the drug creates a cycle of abuse.
 Understanding the early stages of meth abuse may help identify problems with a user’s teeth, open skin sores, and constant scratching of skin.
-Stopping the cycle of abuse as soon as it is recognized is vital for limiting irreversible health problems and mental disintegration.
+Stopping the cycle of abuse as soon as it is recognized is vital for limiting irreversible health problems and mental trauma.

 Dangerous consequences of meth abuse include the following: